heroku/docker-clojure/README.md

-# Heroku Java Docker Image
+# Heroku Clojure Docker Image

 For use with Heroku Docker CLI